 Run Flat Tyres fitted in Bedford

-Run flat tyres are tyres that keep the vehicle under control after a puncture and can allow the car to run for a limited distance at lower speed even at zero pressure.
+Run-flat tyres are tyres that keep the vehicle under control after a puncture and can allow the car to run for a limited distance at a lower speed even at zero pressure.
 They carry the weight of the car thanks to their significantly strengthened sidewall.
 They also have specially designed beads to prevent a tyre from separating from the wheel.

 In case of a puncture, the reinforced sidewall of the run-flat tyres makes sure you can drive on for about 80 kilometres, at a maximum speed of 80 km/h.